Dany N'Guessan: Leicester City

 N'Guessan signed a three-year contract with Nigel Pearson's Leicester City in June 2009, after he rejected approaches from Sheffield Wednesday and Ipswich Town.
 Although Lincoln were entitled to compensation (due to N'Guessan being 21), a compensation fee was not settled between the two clubs until late July.
 He made his competitive debut for the Foxes on 8 August, coming on as a half-time substitute for Andy King against Swansea City, scoring the winning goal as Leicester won 2–1.
 He scored his second goal after making his full debut for the club just four days later in a 2–0 League Cup win over Macclesfield Town.
 On 6 February, he helped Leicester to their first away victory over Blackpool in 73 years by scoring in a 2–1 win.
 He scored six goals in 32 appearances throughout the 2009–10 season, helping City to quality for the Championship play-offs with a fifth-place finish.

-He lost his first team place at the King Power Stadium early in the 2010–11 season under new boss Paulo Sousa, and he subsequently failed to win back his place under Sousa or his successor Sven-Göran Eriksson.
+He lost his first-team place at the King Power Stadium early in the 2010–11 season under new boss Paulo Sousa.
+He failed to regain his place under Sousa or his successor Sven-Göran Eriksson.
 On 12 November, he joined Scunthorpe United on a one-month loan.
 He scored on his Irons debut at Glanford Park on 13 November, netting a header in a 4–2 defeat to Cardiff City.
 Despite this good start he was only given three games by manager Alan Knill.
 On 26 January 2011, he signed a six-month loan deal with Southampton, as Saints manager Nigel Adkins had Adam Lallana out injured and Jason Puncheon struggling for form.
 He provided one assist for Rickie Lambert but made only two starts at St Mary's Stadium, as the club secured promotion out of League One at the end of the 2010–11 season.